Our public lands are under attack. Let’s do something about it.

 On day one, President Trump issued an Executive Order that purportedly aims to “unleash” American energy by promoting fossil fuel development on our public lands.
 The Executive Order revoked President Biden’s directives on climate change and environmental justice, and directed federal agencies to immediately begin planning for a new wave of “energy dominance.”
 Newly appointed Interior Secretary Doug Burgum took up the mantle right away, issuing a Secretarial Order that directs agencies to “prioritize reducing barriers to the use of Federal lands for energy development” – including leasing more public lands for oil and gas drilling, speeding up oil and gas permitting and revoking regulations and policies that protect public lands, natural resources and human communities from the impacts of fossil fuel development.
 We’re ready to fight these directives at every turn, and we’ll be asking you to stand with us along the way.

-1) Contacting your elected officials
+1) Contact your elected officials

 One of the most important things you can do to push back against the Trump agenda is to contact your federal elected officials and remind them these initiatives are not in Colorado’s best interest.
 A quick phone call or short email, letting them know you want them to stand strong for public lands, can make a meaningful difference.
 If you live in western Colorado, we’ve compiled contact info for your members of Congress.
 If you do not live in western Colorado, please visit this link to find your members of Congress.